What is Cucumber Framework? (Benefits of Cucumber Testing)

 Cucumber is an open-source software testing tool written in Ruby.
 Cucumber enables you to write test cases that anyone can easily understand regardless of their technical knowledge.

-Before understanding cucumber testing, let’s quickly go through the various types of automation testing frameworks
+Before understanding Cucumber testing, let’s quickly review the various automation testing frameworks.

 - Linear Scripting Framework